synaptium/dareyio-pbl/Project13/project13.md

 This way i download the complete folder on the server and run my playbook from there.

+To do git pull, you must be in the ansible directory you wanna pull for.

+and use sudo or become root by sudo su

 Now i encountered several errors whiles running playbook but i forgot to documents.

 Here are some